The Land (Torres novel)

-The Land (translation of Essa Terra, in Portuguese) is the title of a best-seller novel by Brazilian writer Antônio Torres, member of the Academia Brasileira de Letras.
-Since its publication in Portuguese in 1976, the book has been republished and translated into more than 18 different languages, including a translation into English by Margaret A. Neves, published by Readers International in 1987.
-This novel made its author famous all over Brazil and worldwide.
+The Land (Portuguese: Essa Terra) is a 1976 novel by Brazilian writer Antônio Torres, a member of the Academia Brasileira de Letras.
+The book, a best-seller, has been republished and translated into more than 18 different languages, including a translation into English by Margaret A. Neves, published by Readers International in 1987.
+The novel made Torres famous all over Brazil and worldwide.
 The novel in Portuguese is in its 32nd edition and in different formats.
 Originally published by Editora Ática, its first edition sold 30,000 copies right after its release.
 After its 15th edition, Record Publishers acquired the rights of publication of all of the author's works.